KEY: fish, fishing, wildlife, wildlife law

 (3) Nongame fish, excluding prohibited species listed in Section R657-13-13, may be taken by underwater spearfishing:

-(a) in the waters listed in Subsection (2) and at Blue Lake (Tooele County) for tilapia only; and
+(a) in the waters listed in Subsection (2) and at Blue Lake (Tooele County) for tilapia and pacu only; and

 (b) during the open angling season set for a given body of water.